Flatware Buying Guide: Design

 Modern: Characterized by little or no pattern, sleek outlines, heavy weight and profile

-annapolis five piece place setting on white background
+annapolis five piece place setting

-Betsy Ross - 5 piece place setting
+Betsy Ross 5 piece place setting

 Traditional: Floral designs or ornate, fiddle-back or curved outlines, medium to heavy weight & profile